BradleyRobertTaylor/for-requests/README.md

 # ForRequests

-Hosted at [https://cloudexercise.xyz](https://cloudexercise.xyz) on a Digital Ocean Droplet (VPS) using Nginx as reverse proxy and PM2 for process manager.

 ForRequests is a RequestBin like web application for testing and debugging webhooks and HTTP requests.
 Each webhook/HTTP request is known as an event.
 These events can be collected into bins which are named after their respective URL path.

 ## Technologies